rndmorris/Salis-Arcana/docs/enhancements.md

 ## Config option: `infusionPreview`

-While wearing Goggles of Revealing and looking at a prepared infusion altar, players who have completed the `INFUSION_PREVIEW` research in the Thaumonomicon will see an overlay above the matrix showing the recipe's output item, the essentia it will consume (with a check or cross beside each aspect indicating whether enough is available within range), and the predicted instability of the recipe.
+While wearing Goggles of Revealing and looking at a prepared infusion altar, players who have completed the `salisarcana:INFUSION_PREVIEW` research in the Thaumonomicon will see an overlay above the matrix showing the recipe's output item, the essentia it will consume (with a check or cross beside each aspect indicating whether enough is available within range), and the predicted instability of the recipe.